jacobmstein/cs1302-phased-list/README.md

-# CSCI 1302 - Phased List v2021.sp
+# CSCI 1302 - Phased List (Phase 1) v2021.sp

 ![Approved for: Fall 2020](https://img.shields.io/badge/Approved%20for-Fall%202020-blueviolet)

 ![Unrelated image from page 177 of "Punch" (1841)](https://i.imgur.com/7TdqL1v.jpg)

-This document contains the description for the List ADT project assigned to the students in the Spring 2021 CSCI 1302 classes at the University of Georgia.
+This document contains the description for Phase 1 of the List ADT project assigned to the students in the Spring 2021 CSCI 1302 classes at the University of Georgia.

 ## Deadline Options